awsdocs/aws-data-exchange-user-guide/doc_source/product-subscriptions.md

 **Important**
 The data subscription agreement \(DSA\) sets forth the provider’s terms and conditions for the data product\.
 The use of any data product subscribed to on AWS Data Exchange must also be in compliance with the AWS Customer Agreement or other agreement governing your use of AWS services\.

+**Note**
+Data products that are part of the [Open Data on AWS](https://aws.amazon.com/opendata/) program are free for anyone to use and do not require a subscription\.
+For more information, see [Using Open Data on AWS data sets](open-data.md)\.

 Each product's public offer terms can contain one or more price and duration combinations\.
 When you subscribe to a product, you can choose the duration of the subscription\.
 You can also choose whether you would like to enable auto\-renewal for that subscription, if the provider has enabled it for the product\.

 **Important**